Yachats Trails History: Click here for the story.

-Amanda Trail: The trail is dedicated to the memory of Amanda, a blind Coos woman who suffered injustices during the reservation years in the 1860s.The trail reopened on National Trails Day, June 4 2016 after being closed since December 2015.
-The first part of this trail is a moderate hike of approximately 1.2 miles from Yachats Ocean Road, south to the site of the Amanda statue.
+Amanda Trail: The trail is dedicated to the memory of Amanda, a blind Coos woman who suffered injustices during the reservation years in the 1860s.The first part of this trail is a moderate hike of approximately 1.2 miles from Yachats Ocean Road, south to the site of the Amanda statue.
 Walk south on Yachats Ocean Road, and at its end follow the path on the west side of Highway 101 until you reach Windy Way.
 Here the trail crosses the highway to the east side and passes through lush coastal woodland with occasional panoramic ocean views.
-Cross the driveway of Ocean Creek B&B and reenter the forest.
+Cross the driveway of the house at 1010 and reenter the forest.
 Where the trail comes to a steep driveway, you need to walk up the driveway for a short distance to find its continuation.
-Soon after the driveway you will come to the site of the Amanda statue and a stream crossing.
+Soon after the driveway you will come to the site of the Amanda statue and a stream crossing over a spectacular suspension bridge.
 Before continuing, read about Amanda on the nearby interpretive signs.
 From this point the trail continues south for another 2.2 miles, with a strenuous climb to the summit of Cape Perpetua.
 There is parking also at the summit (requiring a pass), so that if there are two cars available, a small group can arrange a one-way hike.

 804 Trail: From Yachats State Park on the north side of the Yachats River to a sandy beach 1.7 miles to the north, this trail provides expansive ocean vistas and access to tide pools and pebbled coves.
 (If you do go off-trail towards the ocean, be extra careful to look out for sneaker waves.
 There have been several drownings over the years, where unsuspecting people were washed from the rocks.)
 Yachats State Park has plenty of parking and is a good starting point, as is the Smelt Sands State Park that lies about halfway along the trail.
 From Yachats State Park follow Ocean View Drive, walking north.
 At a right angle turn it becomes Marine Drive, and soon thereafter the trail leaves the road, going left past the side of the house at 563 Marine Drive to Aqua Vista.
 Follow the trail signs that will take you to a footpath along the waterfront.
 You will pass in front of several motels and the access path from Smelt Sands State Park parking area before the path goes down to a long sandy beach.
 If the wooden steps are in place you are in luck.
 During the stormier months the steps are removed and you will have to hold on to the handrail (rope) as you go down to the beach - it can be very slippery underfoot.
 Portions of the trail are wheelchair accessible.
 Easy walking.
 If you are feeling energetic, you can continue on the sand all the way to Waldport, 8.04 miles from Yachats.
 The beach walk is best done at low tide.